-1) Management's Discussion and Analysis, 2) the basic financial statements, and 3) required supplementary information.
-The basic statements include two kinds of statements that present different views of the District.
+This annual report consists of four parts - management's discussion and analysis (this section), the basic financial statements, required supplementary information, and other supplementary information that presents combining statements for nonmajor governmental funds and other TEA required schedules.

-The first two statements are Government-wide Financial Statements, the Statement of Net Position and the Statement of Activities, which provide both long-term and short-term information about the District's overall financial status reflect.
+The basic financial statements include two kinds of statements that present different views of the District:

-The remaining statements are fund financial statements that report the Districts operations in more detail than the government-wide statements by providing information about the Districts most significant funds.
-The governmental funds statements tell how services were financed in the short term as well as what resources remain for future spending.
-They reflect the flow of current financial resources, and supply the basis for tax levies and the appropriations budget.
-Proprietary fund statements offer short and long-term financial information about the activities the government operates like businesses, such as self-insurance services.
-Fiduciary fund statements provide information about the financial relationships in which the District acts solely as a trustee or agent for the benefit of others, to whom the resources in question belong.
+- The first two statements are government-wide financial statements that provide both long-term and short-term information about the District's overall financial status. - The remaining statements are fund financial statements that focus on individual parts of the government, reporting the District's operations in more detail than the government-wide statements. - o The governmental funds statements tell how general government services were financed in the short term as well as what remains for future spending. - o Proprietary fund statements include the internal service fund, which accounts for the District's self-insurance plan.
+The activity of the internal service fund is included within the governmental activities in the government-wide financial statements. - o Fiduciary fund statements provide information about the financial relationships in which the District acts solely as a trustee or agent for the benefit of others, to whom the resources in question belong.